 - What are the strengths and weaknesses of each competitor?

 - Evaluate competitors with respect to their assets and competencies.

 Size and Growth: What are important and potentially important markets?
 What are their size and growth characteristics?
 What markets are declining?
 What are the driving forces behind sales trends?

-Profitability: For each major market consider the following: Is this a business are in which the average firm will make money?
+Profitability: For each major market consider the following: Is this a business in which the average firm will make money?
 How intense is the competition among existing firms?
 Evaluate the threats from potential entrants and substitute products.
 What is the bargaining power of suppliers and customers?
-How attractive/profitable are the market now and in the future?
+How attractive/profitable is the market now and in the future?